Past and Present

 This has been challenging and somewhat life-altering; however, it is still manageable with medication and dietary changes.

-Over the years, I have witnessed other people struggle with cancer.
-Some survived, however I have lost family and friends to this disease.
+Over the years, I have witnessed family and friends struggle with cancer.
+Some survived, however cancer has claimed far too many loved ones.

 Additionally, I have witnessed people close to me endure and sometimes die from the effects of other, various diseases.